-- From the navigation pane, expand the farm, then Application Deployments. - Select the application. - The application home page is displayed. - From the Application Deployment menu, choose Application Deployment, and then Redeploy. - The Select Application page is displayed. - Click Next. - The Select Archive page is displayed. - In the Archive or Exploded Directory section, you can select one of the following: - Archive is on the machine where this browser is running.
-Then, enter the location of the archive or click Browse to find the archive file. - Archive or exploded directory is on the server where Enterprise Manager is running.
-Then, enter the location of the archive or click Browse to find the archive file. - In the Deployment Plan section, you can select one of the following: - Create a new deployment plan when deployment configuration is done. - Deployment plan is on the machine where this web browser is running.
-If you select this option, enter the path to the plan. - Deployment plan is on the server where Enterprise Manager is running.
-If you select this option, enter the path to the plan. - Click Next.
-7. - The Application Attributes page is displayed. - In the Application Attributes section, for Application Name, enter the application name. - In the Context Root of Web Modules section, if the web module does not have the context root configured in the application.xml file, you can specify the context root for your application.
-The context root is the URI for the web module.
-Each web module or EJB module that contains web services may have a context root. - 10.
+- From the navigation pane, expand the farm, then Application Deployments. - 2.
+Select the application.

+The application home page is displayed.

+3. From the Application Deployment menu, choose Application Deployment, and then Redeploy.

+The Select Application page is displayed.

+The Select Archive page is displayed.

+- 5. In the Archive or Exploded Directory section, you can select one of the following: - Archive is on the machine where this browser is running.
+Enter the location of the archive or click Browse to find the archive file. - Archive or exploded directory is on the server where Enterprise Manager is running.
+Enter the location of the archive or click Browse to find the archive file. - 6.
+In the Deployment Plan section, you can select one of the following: - Create a new deployment plan when deployment configuration is done. - Deployment plan is on the machine where this web browser is running.
+Enter the path to the plan. - Deployment plan is on the server where Enterprise Manager is running.
+Enter the path to the plan.

+- 8. In the Application Attributes section, for Application Name, enter the application name. - 9.
+In the Context Root of Web Modules section, if the Web module does not have the context root configured in the application.xml file, you can specify the context root for your application.
+The context root is the URI for the Web module.
+Each Web module or EJB module that contains Web services may have a context root. - 10.
 The Target Metadata Repository section is displayed.
-It allows you to choose the repository and partition for this application: - To change the repository, click the icon next to the Repository Name.
+In this section, you can choose the repository and partition for this application: - To change the repository, click the icon next to the Repository Name.
 In the Metadata Repositories dialog box, select the repository and click OK. - To change the partition, enter the partition name in Partition Name.
 Oracle recommends that you create a new partition for each application.
-If you enter a name of a partition that does not exist, the partition is created.

-- 11. If the application's adf-config.xml file archive contains MDS configuration for an MDS shared repository, the Shared Metadata Repository section is displayed.
-It allows you to choose the repository and partition for this application. - 12.
-Click Next.
+If you enter a name of a partition that does not exist, the partition is created. - 11.
+If the application's adf-config.xml file archive contains MDS configuration for an MDS shared repository, the Shared Metadata Repository section is displayed.
+In this section, you can choose the repository and partition for this application.